Skip to main content

 Scandrett Regional Park

-Scandrett is a working farm so you may see sheep and cattle during your stroll.
+Scandrett is a working farm so you may meet cattle and sheep during your visit.

 You are free to wander through the paddocks where farm animals graze.